-West Chester University is proud to offer accelerated programs for exceptional undergraduates that are interested in taking graduate coursework and intend to complete a master’s degree at WCU following graduation.
+West Chester University is proud to offer accelerated programs for undergraduate students who are interested in taking graduate coursework and intend to complete a master’s degree at WCU following graduation.
 Students with at least a junior standing can begin taking graduate coursework to count towards a master’s degree.
 This can expedite the time to completion of the master’s degree and also decrease the overall combined credits necessary to complete the undergraduate and graduate degrees.
-Please note that accelerated offerings are limited to those programs that have elected to provide for such a format.
-There are currently fourteen accelerated programs available.
+While pursuing their undergraduate degree, students pay undergraduate tuition for up to 12 graduate credits.
+Please note that accelerated offerings are limited to those programs that have elected to provide such a format.
+There are more than 30 accelerated programs available.

 What to Expect - An Accelerated Program Timeline